This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Harvest Stage

-• Firm heads measuring 6-8 inches across with tightly packed green florets
+- Heads measuring 4-8 inches across with deep green, tightly packed florets

-Cut 5-6 inches below the head with a sharp knife for successful harvesting and to encourage side shoot growth.
+Cut 5-6 inches below the head using a sharp knife to prevent bolting and encourage continuous harvest from side shoots.

 Signs of Broccoli Readiness